xiaopv/xiaopv.github.io/_pages/cv.md

 Empolyment
 ======
+* 2024 - present: Chair of Mathematics Department at Utica University
-* 2020 - present: Professor of Mathematics at Utica College
+* 2020 - present: Professor of Mathematics at Utica University
-* 2015 - 2020: Associate Professor of Mathematics at Utica College
+* 2015 - 2020: Associate Professor of Mathematics at Utica University
-* 2011 - 2015: Assistant Professor of Mathematics at Utica College
+* 2011 - 2015: Assistant Professor of Mathematics at Utica University

 Membership
 ======